ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/DocumentSynchronization.md

 # Synchronizing documents
 ---

-## Synchronizing documents to SolMan
+## Synchronizing documents to SAP Solution Manager

 The interface can synchronize documents that are attached to eather main process, sub process or a task in the diagram.
 In order to synchronize a document there are several steps to acomplish this:
 1. Create a document
 2. Attach a document to the elemet in the process structure
-3. Synchronize the structure to SolMan
+3. Synchronize the structure to SAP Solution Manager

 ### 1.Create a document